shurikeagle/some-auth/README.md

         Ok(created_res.get("id"))
     }

-    ...
+    ...other methods...
 }
 ```

-To use implemented repository correctly in a relational database for example, one need to create two tables there:
+Thus, to use implemented repository correctly in a relational database for example, one need to create two tables there:
 1. A table for users where columns are representing [AuthUser](https://docs.rs/some-auth/latest/some_auth/trait.AuthUser.html) getters;
 2. A table for refresh tokens where resfresh token strings are stored.